Sagastad

 The center also houses an exhibition on the Viking history of the town of Nordfjordeid.
 The center was opened in 2019.
 The center focuses on the Viking age, mainly the mid to late 9th century.
-It also presents the story of King Audbjorn of the Firda Kingdom whom ruled from Nordfjordeid.
+It also presents the story of King Audbjorn of the Firda Kingdom whom ruled from Nordfjordeid and the story of the excavation of the Myklebust Burial Mound.

 The building also serves as a cultural center hosting concerts and other events.

 Location and visit

 The Sagastad Viking Center is located in the town center of Nordfjordeid, next to the Sagapark.
 The building sits on the shore, with a slipway for sea launching of the Myklebust ship.
 It is a 1.1 km walk from the port where cruise tourists disembark.
 The closest airport is Sandane Airport, Anda.
 The closest bus station is the Nordfjordeid Bus Station that is situated 1km from the center.

 The centers entrance conditions are varied dependent on season.
 From May to August the center is open to the public throughout the entire week.
 During the Autumn and Spring it is usually closed on weekends, however during cruise days it will open for cruise guests regardless of seasonal variation.

 The use of cameras and video recorders is permitted inside, including flash photography.

 Cruise tourists can also enter the museum through the zero emission bus tours offered at the docks, that include entrance in the ticket.